7 Tips to Build your Employer Branding Strategy

 As important as the war for each and every customer is today, companies are becoming increasingly aware that there’s an equally important battle underway on the market - a battle for great employees.
 Without them, their war for customers is all but lost.
 Great, driven employees are essential for your company’s success, and you get to be the one to hire them by working on your employer brand and becoming a company they want to work for.
 To become that, you need to focus your employee advocacy efforts on developing an employer branding strategy that works.

-Additionally, “employer branding” is a set of actions and processes through which you position yourself to attract the people you want to hire.
+Additionally, “employer branding” is a set of actions and processes through which you position yourself as a top-of-mind employer, thus attracting the talent you're looking to hire.
 This is done through the fundamental (re)consideration of your company’s mission, values, communication, culture, and compensation and benefits packages — they all need to be aligned with what the top talent on the market expects and looks for in order to be effective.

-Employer Branding stats that matter
+Employer branding statistics that matter

 The corporate world has changed.
 Potential employees have a lot more choices today, and HR departments around the globe are struggling to make their companies relevant in this evolving context.
 Here are some interesting statistics that illustrate why having a strong employer brand is essential today.

 - 92% of employees will consider leaving if they are offered a job in a company with a better reputation (Corporate Responsibility Magazine, September 2015), and 50% won’t even consider working for you if your bad online reputation precedes you — even if you offer them more money1.

 Social and professional networks are ranked as top potential resources for job search, outdoing job boards, ads, and recruiting agencies and events.
 If your company doesn’t have a strong, calculated presence on social media sites, the chances are that the best employees will never even hear about you.